vedi/knowledge-base/src/documents/cocos2dx/cpp/store/Store_GettingStarted.html.md

     </application>
     ```

-##**Working with sources**

-To integrate cocos2dx-store into your game, follow these steps.

-1. **Recursively** clone cocos2dx-core and cocos2dx-store.

-    ```
-    $ git clone --recursive git@github.com:soomla/soomla-cocos2dx-core.git extensions/soomla-cocos2dx-core

-    $ git clone --recursive git@github.com:soomla/cocos2dx-store.git extensions/cocos2dx-store
-    ```

-	**OR:** If you have already cloned the repositories, to obtain the submodules, run this command in each repository:

-    ```
-    $ git submodule update --init --recursive
-    ```

-2. **For iOS:** Use sourced versions of Linked projects (`extensions/soomla-cocos2dx-core/development/Cocos2dxCoreFromSources.xcodeproj`, `extensions/cocos2dx-store/development/Cocos2dxStoreFromSources.xcodeproj`)

-3. **For Android:** You can use our "sourced" modules for Android Studio (or IntelliJ IDEA) (`extensions/soomla-cocos2dx-core/development/Cocos2dxCoreFromSources.iml`, `extensions/cocos2dx-store/development/Cocos2dxStoreFromSources.iml`), just include them in your project.

 ##**Select a Billing Service**

 SOOMLA's cocos2dx-store knows how to contact Google Play, Amazon Appstore, or Apple App Store for you and will redirect your users to their purchasing system to complete the transaction.